Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Conclusions

 \item \textbf{Resolution screening is essential for preventing spurious EVT conclusions in under-resolved cases.} For the lower-viscosity case $\nu=2.5\times 10^{-4}$, spike inspection flags cutoff-proximate peak locking at both $N=256^3$ and $N=512^3$, indicating that the spectra are not adequately resolved for reliable precursor/EVT inference.
 This motivates a resolution-first workflow: only ensembles passing spike inspection (and classical criteria such as $k_{\max}\eta$) should be subjected to tail modeling. \end{enumerate}

 \paragraph*{Outlook.} The present study opens several concrete directions.
 First, extending the ensemble to lower viscosities will require systematically increasing resolution (and possibly refining dealiasing/cutoff choices) to avoid peak locking.
 Second, the observed conditioning on $\Kmax$ motivates stratified (or hierarchical) EVT models that explicitly incorporate discrete spectral states.
-Third, the strong $M_{\max}$--$\eps_{\max}$ correlation and the reproducible phase relation between $M(t)$ and $\eps(t)$ point to a dynamical mechanism linking high-curvature activity to dissipation events; establishing this mechanism will likely require joint real spectral-space diagnostics (e.g. structure geometry, enstrophy production, and local strain--vorticity alignment) and, potentially, multivariate or conditional EVT approaches.
+Third, the strong $M_{\max}$--$\eps_{\max}$ correlation and the reproducible phase relation between $M(t)$ and $\eps(t)$ suggest an empirical association between high-curvature activity and dissipation events.
+Establishing a causal mechanism will require joint real- and spectral-space diagnostics (e.g. structure geometry, enstrophy production, and local strain--vorticity alignment) and, potentially, multivariate or conditional EVT approaches.
 Finally, the methodology here provides a template for translating deterministic ``precursor'' observations into quantitative uncertainty bounds, which is a prerequisite for assessing observability and practical predictability in laboratory measurements and numerical models.